 Want to see borgmatic in action?
 Check out the screencast.

-Need somewhere to store your encrypted offsite backups?
-The following hosting providers include specific support for Borg/borgmatic.
-Using these links and services helps support borgmatic development and hosting when you use these links to sign up.
+Need somewhere to store your encrypted off-site backups?
+The following hosting providers include specific support for Borg/borgmatic—and fund borgmatic development and hosting when you use these links to sign up.
 (These are referral links, but without any tracking scripts or cookies.)

-If you’d like to chat with borgmatic developers or users, head on over to the
+To chat with borgmatic developers or users, check out the

-IRC channel on Freenode, either via web chat or a native IRC client.
+IRC channel on Libera Chat, either via web chat or a native IRC client.
 If you don't get a response

 Other questions or comments?
 Contact firstname.lastname@example.org.